Updated January 8, 2020

 Tip 1: Stay in the Cow Butt Cabin

 If you love ice cream and have a good sense of humor, you'll fall head over hooves for the Ben & Jerry's "Sweet" (room 6305), affectionately referred to as "Cow Butt Cabin" because it has views overlooking the promenade -- as well as the backsides of the Ben & Jerry's bovines.
-Along with plenty of dairy-themed decor, perks of staying in this cabin include access to the cow-cierge (ok, Concierge) Lounge and two vouchers every day for the length of your sailing for free Ben & Jerry's ice cream.
+Along with plenty of dairy-themed decor, perks of staying in this cabin include access to the cow-cierge (ok, Concierge) Lounge and two vouchers every day for the length of your sailing for one scoop of free Ben & Jerry's ice cream.
 Mmmm!
 (Or should we say, "Mmmmooo!")

 Tip 2: Catch a Wave

-Tip 5: Participate in Pastry-Making
+Tip 5: Participate in Pastry-Decorating